brainstem-org/brainstem_support/docs/tutorials/python-api-tool.md

 output1 = client.load_model('session', filters={'name': 'yeah'}).json()
 ```

 Loaded models can be sorted by different criteria applying to their fields.
-In this example, sessions will be sorted in descending ording according to their name.
+In this example, sessions will be sorted in descending ordering according to their name.

 ```
 output1 = client.load_model('session', sort=['-name']).json()